Alice Terry, 1922, in a photograph by Melbourne Spurr (1888-1964).

 Night of Repressed Passion

-Along with her husband’s boorish behavior at the ball and everywhere else, her romantic disappointment leaves Madame Bovary feeling publicly humiliated.
-Instead of love and excitement, she runs out of the ball in shame.
+Along with her husband’s boorish behavior at the ball and everywhere else, madame Bovary’s romantic disappointment leaves her feeling publicly humiliated.
+Instead of love and excitement, Madame Bovary runs out of the ball in shame.
 Though she yearns for happiness and excitement, her pursuit of selfish pleasures ends in scandal and ruin.

-Jennifer Jones as Madame Bovary offers a performance that is elegant and beautiful and equally insightful to the selfish and nervous personality of Flaubert’s fictional character.
+Jennifer Jones as Madame Bovary offers a performance that is elegant and beautiful.
+It is equally insightful to the selfish and nervous personality of Flaubert’s fictional character.

-A film poster for Madame Bovary.
-There were several different versions produced for the marketing of the film.
+A film poster for Vincente Minnelli’s Madame Bovary.
+Several different versions of the film poster were produced for the marketing of the 1949 film.

-This publicity photo for Madame Bovary showed the love triangle of Madame Bovary (Jennifer Jones), her handsome lover Rodolphe Boulanger (Louis Jourdan), and her cuckolded and hapless husband Charles Bovary, as medical doctor (Van Heflin).
+This publicity photo for Madame Bovary showed the love triangle of Madame Bovary (Jennifer Jones), her handsome lover Rodolphe Boulanger (Louis Jourdan), and her hapless and cuckolded husband Charles Bovary, a medical doctor (Van Heflin).

-Madame Bovary who danced wildly with Rodolphe at the ball loves him and in the story they plan to elope to Italy.
-But Rodolphe leaves for Italy without her which shatters Madame Bovary’s dreams and spirit.
+Madame Bovary who danced wildly with Rodolphe at the ball loves him.
+In the story the illicit couple plan to elope to Italy.
+But Rodolphe leaves for Italy without her and shatters Madame Bovary’s dreams and spirit.